krantzinator/krantzinator.github.io/_posts/2017-06-05-angular-ramblings.markdown

   }
 ];
 ```
 Notice how the path strings for **BlackDragonComponent** and **RedDragonComponent** are both empty.
-This tells Angular to go ahead and keep displaying the parent path.
+This tells Angular to go ahead and keep displaying the parent path\*.

 I had started this thing intending to build a simple list application.
 Now I have the urge to do something with dragons...